danielgaskell/scc/doc/network.md

 ## TCP functions

+TCP is the primary low-level network protocol supported by SymbOS network hardware and underlies other protocols such as Telnet, HTTP, and FTP.
+In a TCP connection, a **client** requests to establish a two-way connection with a **server** (located at a specific IPv4 address and port number).
+Once established, both parties can send and receive streams of data, with the network hardware ensuring that the streams are delivered completely, correctly, and in the right order.
+The connection remains open until it is closed by one party (e.g., at the end of a Telnet session or HTTP request).

+* To open a TCP connection, use `TCP_OpenClient()` or `TCP_OpenServer()`.
+* Once open, data can be sent to the other party at any time with `TCP_Send()`.
+* The network daemon will alert us to the arrival of new data (or a change in connection status) by sending message ID `NET_TCPEVT`.
+We can watch for this message in our main event loop and use `TCP_Event()` to understand its contents.
+	* When `TCP_Event()` yields `NetStat.datarec` = 1, incoming data bytes are waiting; we can download them into a buffer using `TCP_Receive()`.
+	* When `TCP_Event()` yields `NetStat.status` = `TCP_CLOSED`, the remote server has closed the connection and we can free the socket with `TCP_Close()`.
+* To disconnect from our end, use `TCP_Disconnect()`.

 ### TCP_OpenClient()

 ```c
 signed char TCP_OpenClient(char* ip, signed short lport, unsigned short rport);
 ```

-Opens a client TCP connection to the IPv4 address `ip` (formatted as a 32-bit number) on local port `lport`, connecting to remote port `rport`.
-For client connections, `lport` should usually be set to -1 to obtain a dynamic port number.
+Opens a client TCP connection to the IPv4 address `ip` (stored in a 4-byte buffer, one byte per octet) on local port `lport`, connecting to remote port `rport`.
+(For client connections, `lport` should usually be set to -1 to obtain a dynamic port number.)
+The function will then wait for the socket status to become `TCP_OPENED`, indicating a successful connection.
+(If the server refuses the connection, this function will fail with `_neterr` = `ERR_CONNECT`.)

 *Return value*: On success, returns a socket handle to the new connection.
 On failure, sets `_neterr` and returns -1.